mneri/csv/IMPLEMENTATION.md

 `mneri/csv` supports many different CSV dialects, and for each one there is a separate transition table (in the code [they're called formats](https://github.com/mneri/csv/tree/master/src/main/java/me/mneri/csv/format)).
 Transition tables are implemented using `int[]` and as explained before, states and actions are encoded together: the low 16 bits of each element encode the target state, while the high 16 bits encode the corresponding actions.
+States and actions appear in the code as three-letters mnemonics.

 ```java
 private static final int[] DFA = {